mcmikecreations/tum_info/README.md

 - `course_glob_ui.spec` is a PyInstaller spec file to build single-file executables for the GUI app.
 - `course_glob_ui_build.sh` is a MacOS script to generate an installer package for the GUI app.
 - `course_html_parse.py` is a deprecated command-line utility script to download grades from an outdated website.
+- `course_offered_parse.py` is a command-line utility script to download offered courses from a vendor repository.